lhotari/reactor-core/routingflux.md

 #### Backpressure in a single downstream subscriber stops the stream

-By default, the `RoutingFlux` stops emitting values when any of the downstream subscribers is back pressured.
-This might be a problem for some use cases and might be confusing from the developer's perspective.
+Currently when any downstream subscriber gets backpressured, it will stop the `RoutingFlux` stream and no values get emitted to any downstream subscriber.
+This is a safe default, but might be a problem for some use cases and could be confusing from the developer's perspective if there's not solutions for easily configuring backpressure dropping in these cases.
+Currently every downstream would have to contain a separate operator for dropping values on backpressure to be able to configure this.
+The alternative would be to support configuring backpressure on the emitting side.
+It's a fairly easy change to `RoutingFlux` to handle this, but is it adding unnecessary complexity?

 ### API examples